 How Much Do Hand Massagers Cost?

-Most electric hand massagers cost between $45 to $150, depending on features such as the variety of intensity levels, massage types, and padding.
+Most electric hand massagers cost between $45 and $150, depending on features such as the variety of intensity levels, massage types, and padding.

 Corded hand massagers with basic customization usually cost the least, while mid-range ones are corded and have more customization.